fbpx

 Fall (September–mid-November) is a beautiful time of year

-Bugs are gone after the first frost, and campsite use falls off dramatically after Labor Day.
+Bugs are gone after the first frost, fall colors paint the forest vibrant hues, and campsite use falls off dramatically after Labor Day.

-- November: Much of the Trail north of Duluth closes during deer firearms hunting season for two weeks each November.
-To see more info about the hunting season, please visit the Minnesota Department of Natural Resources.
+• November: Much of the Trail north of Duluth closes during deer firearms hunting season for two weeks each November.
+To learn more information about hunting season closures, please visit our Trail Conditions page in the fall.

-Winter conditions in Northern Minnesota can be extreme and dangerous (November–February)
+Winter (November–March) conditions in Northern Minnesota can be extreme and dangerous

 While day hikes, runs, and snowshoeing offer beautiful experiences on sunny winter days, we recommend backpacking and longer hikes for experienced winter backpackers only.

-Snow typically melts until mid- to late-May along much of the trail—but may be later at the northern end.
+Snow typically melts until mid- to late-May along much of the trail but may occur later at the northern end.
 Good trail conditions in the north may be two weeks behind good conditions in the south.
 Please plan accordingly.
-Post-melt mud is disheartening to hike through—and leaves a rutted trail for those that follow.
+Post-melt mud is disheartening to hike through and leaves a rutted, damaged trail for those that follow.

 At the end of May—or sooner, if weather is warmer—ticks and mosquitos emerge.